AlexvZyl/Radar/README.md

 * Go to directory where the package should be with 'cd("path")'.
 * Create package with '] generate PackageName'.
-* Add dependencies by using '] activate. ' and '] add PackageName'.
+* Add dependencies by using '] activate .' and '] add PackageName'.
 * Add local package: Pkg.develop(PackageSpec(path="directory")).

 # Notes